Getting Started

 In this section we want to go through step by step how to setup the Rubens SDK.

 Our recommended setup is a build pipeline which uses the Node.js ecosystem.
-Therefore it also makes sense to use some package manager like npm or yarn.
+Therefore it also makes sense to use some package manager like or .
 To keep it "simple" we focus on npm in this tutorial.
 To install our Web SDK you need to run

 This should add the following line to your package.json